BDC Hamburger Icon

 11. List your restaurant on table booking apps.

 You can use restaurant reservation software so patrons can conveniently book a table from your website or via listings on platforms like OpenTable, the Eat App, Yelp Guest Manager and TripAdvisor.
 OpenTable charges $1 per seated cover and a monthly subscription of $249.
-Competing apps just charge subscriptions, ranging from $199 for the basic Eat app to $899 for Resy.
+Competing apps charge for subscriptions, ranging from $199 for the basic Eat app to $899 for Resy.

 12. Hire a reputable accountant.

 Working with a financial professional who knows how restaurant accounting works is critical to staying profitable.
 An accountant with extensive experience in the dollars and cents of the food industry can keep an eye on your spending and give you ample warning if costs are running away in a particular area.
-They can also make sure you claim all possible tax deductibles.
+They can also make sure you claim all possible tax deductions.
 More money in your bank account means more money for you and your family or to reinvest in the business.

 13. Rethink daytime hours.